MicrosoftDocs/azure-aks-docs/articles/aks/network-isolated.md

 ::: zone pivot="aks-managed-acr"

+## Deploy a network isolated cluster with AKS-managed ACR

+AKS creates, manages, and reconciles an ACR resource in this option.
+You don't need to assign any permissions or manage the ACR.
+AKS manages the cache rules, private link, and private endpoint used in the network isolated cluster.

 ### Create a network isolated cluster using Private link-based cluster

 Create a private link-based network isolated AKS cluster by running the [az aks create][az-aks-create] command with `--bootstrap-artifact-source`, `--enable-private-cluster`, and `--outbound-type` parameters.